maurovm/thesis_template/README.md

 where incompatible with the [memoir](https://ctan.org/pkg/memoir) class.
 I tested TexLive 2022 and MacTeX 2022, they both work fine.

-## Abstract page for Examination Schools
+## Abstract page for the Examination Schools

-When submitting your final thesis to the ``Examination Schools'' (located on High Street) at the University of Oxford to schedule your viva examination, you are typically required to submit two printed copies of your thesis (soft-bound) and, additionally, two separate one-page printed copies of your abstract.
+When submitting your final thesis to the "Examination Schools" (located on High Street) at the University of Oxford to schedule your viva examination, you are typically required to submit two printed copies of your thesis (soft-bound).
+Additionally, you are required to provide two separate one-page printed copies of your abstract.
 The stand-alone abstract page should contains your name, college affiliation and is NOT meant to be part of the binding of your thesis.

-To create this single stand-alone page of your abstract, add the ``frontabstract'' option to your document as in:
+To create this single stand-alone page of your abstract, add the "*frontabstract*" option to your document, as in:

 ```latex
 \documentclass[10pt,a4paper,twoside,openany,frontabstract,final]{oxengthesis}